-In fiscal 2012 Hallmark recorded revenues of about $4 billion, a 2% decrease from the previous year when the company brought in a little more than $4.1 billion.
-Cautious consumer spending led to a 3% decline in revenue for the operating unit which includes greetings, gift wrap, partyware and gifts.
+In fiscal 2014 Hallmark recorded revenues of about $3.8 billion, a 2% decrease from the previous year when the company brought in a little more than $3.9 billion.
+The company has faced several years of single digit declines.

 Hallmark also gains advertising revenues from TV distribution.
 In 2012 The Hallmark Channel acquired the sitcom The Middle, adding to its 2011 purchase of Frasier; it made the purchases as part of its strategy to acquire and schedule popular series to compliment its block of comedy programming.